Desktop Metal: $179 Million Merger to $7 Million Sale

 | Desktop Metal Securities Corporation | Securities subsidiary |

-The debtors also operated foreign subsidiaries that were sold outside the bankruptcy process: ExOne GmbH (Germany), EnvisionTEC GmbH (Germany), A.I.D.R.O.
+The debtors also operated foreign subsidiaries that were later sold through the Private Sale Order: ExOne GmbH (Germany), EnvisionTEC GmbH (Germany), A.I.D.R.O.
 Srl (Italy), and ExOne KK (Japan).
-These international operations represented acquired businesses that had been integrated into the Desktop Metal platform following the 2021 acquisitions.

 The Nano Dimension Merger and Lead-Up to Bankruptcy